RichardoC/tales.fromprod.com/src/_posts/2021-08-11-managing-google-groups-via-api.md

 	// Now to get the membership of the group, so we can see the emails of the current members

 	gms := cloudidentity.NewGroupsMembershipsService(cis)

+	// Response containing list of memberships
 	lmr, err := gms.List(groupName).Do()
+	// Pulling out just the memberships
 	currentMemberships := lmr.Memberships

 	var currentEmails []string